FelixOnline/v2/content/articles/2015-5-26-in-conversation-ian-macneil.md

 It’s a big hit now, and it’s done ten years, and I’m proud of my part in that; but when you’re doing it for nigh-on two years, which we were, it sure as hell doesn’t feel like it.
 It’s more like a battle.
 With yourself, with the material, with each other, there’s nothing like it.
 That would be the most challenging, I think, that I’ve ever done.

-__JS: It’s a fantastic show, I love it.
-I’ve got one more question – any recent shows that you’ve seen, that you’ve particularly enjoyed? __
+JS: It’s a fantastic show, I love it.
+I’ve got one more question – any recent shows that you’ve seen, that you’ve particularly enjoyed?

 IM: I go on and on about _A View from the Bridge_, Ivo van Hove – did you see it?

-__JS: Yeah, I managed to catch it just before it closed. __
+JS: Yeah, I managed to catch it just before it closed.

 IM: I thought it was magical.
 You saw things that were not there, it was so confident and every component about it was strong and yet it moment-to-moment felt breathtakingly audacious.
 So to be strong and audacious all the same time, and sort of not have a set, how great is that?
 It was thrilling.

-__JS: It paid off in spades, I think. __
+JS: It paid off in spades, I think.

-IM: It did, but it’s interesting, I think, because those two – that director and that designer – they did _Antigone_ at the __Barbican__, did you see that?
+IM: It did, but it’s interesting, I think, because those two – that director and that designer – they did _Antigone_ at the Barbican, did you see that?
 Did you think it worked?

-__JS: I thought it worked pretty well, I was entranced for a lot of it.__
+JS: I thought it worked pretty well, I was entranced for a lot of it.

 IM: I was very glad I saw it, but it didn’t feel inevitable and assured in the way that _A View from the Bridge_ did.
 So it made me respect that even more, because I realised how difficult and precarious that was.
 Whereas when you were watching _Antigone_ you experience the kind of doubt, you just saw how difficult a thing it is to do.
 They made it look easy on _A View from the Bridge_. _Antigone_ makes you realise it’s not at all easy, which made me respect them even more.